PNettra/odin-recipes/README.md

-This is the first project in The Odin Project's Foundations curriculum.
-It consists of a website with a list of recipes.
+My submission to the first project in The Odin Project's Foundations curriculum.
+It consists of an HTML website with a directory of recipe pages and images.